 1. Choose the holiday traditions YOU want to maintain

-Life Coach Martha Beck suggests that we take a good look at what traditions work for us, not only at home, but with friends and in our work environment.
+Life Coach Martha Beck suggests that we take a good look at what traditions work for us, not only at home but with friends and in our work environment.
 She also presents strategies to better the traditions we decide to maintain.

 I like this idea mainly because people often do things out of habit, without considering if the traditions still work for them.
 The fun in traditions is about the anticipation.
 You know what’s going to happen and you look forward to it.
 So anything that fills you with dread needs to go.
+Replacing traditions with new ones could also be a great way to reclaim the Holidays.
+Whatever works for you.

 I remember growing up, my cousins and I had many traditions of our own.
 We would watch ”Ciné Cadeau”, a special programming of cartoons and movies that only happened at that time of year.
 On Christmas Eve, we would go to bed all together around 8 or 9pm, dreaming of the goodies we would get later.
 Someone would wake us up close to midnight to go to “La messe de ménuit“ (midnight mass said with my grand-father’s accent) where we would all sit together and sing with the choir.
 Back at my grand-parents house, we would open gifts and then eat all the awesome food that had been prepared and play “Crocodile“ – an invented game related to the carpet in the basement (don’t ask, I can’t even remember what it was about, but we had a blast).
 We would go to bed in the wee hours of the morning until we could get up again and play with our new presents and maybe go for a walk in the snow.